-At the same time cook the pasta, when done to taste, drain and pour into a warm serving bowl or directly into pan with the sauce, mix well adding grated cheese to taste and serve the pasta all’amatriciana.
-Pass extra cheese at table.
+At the same time, cook the pasta.
+When done to taste, drain and pour into a warm serving bowl or directly into the pan with the sauce, mix well, add grated cheese to taste, and serve the pasta all amatriciana.
+Pass extra cheese at the table.

 Serves 4 to 6

-Pasta all’Amatriciana comes from Amatrice, a town on the border between Lazio and Abruzzi about 80 miles northeast of Rome.
+Pasta all’Amatriciana comes from Amatrice, between Lazio and Abruzzi, about 80 miles northeast of Rome.

 A bit of history: